nbrawand/nuclear_qmc/documentation/input.md

-     n_optimization_steps - total number of optimization steps before ending run learning_rate - learning rate in stochastic reconfiguration optimization step epsilon_sr  - The small negative number in stochastic reconfiguration optimization step print_local_energy - Print local energy at each optimization step to output log plot_local_energy - Save a local energy plot png to disk numbered by optimization step + local_energy_plot_start_number local_energy_plot_limits - local energy plot limits [[x1, x2], [y1, y2]]
+     n_optimization_steps - total number of optimization steps before ending run learning_rate - learning rate in stochastic reconfiguration optimization step epsilon_sr  - The small negative number in stochastic reconfiguration optimization step number_of_parallel_devices - If 0 computations are evaluated on a single GPU using vmap across sampled blocks.
+                                  If >0 sampled blocks are broken into chunks equal to the integer given and each chunk is evaluated sequentially but each block within the chunk is parallelized across GPU devices.
+By decreasing the number of walkers and increasing the block size you can reduce the amount of memory needed for each device at the cost of increased execution time which can be midigated Adding more devices speeds up the computations. print_local_energy - Print local energy at each optimization step to output log plot_local_energy - Save a local energy plot png to disk numbered by optimization step + local_energy_plot_start_number local_energy_plot_limits - local energy plot limits [[x1, x2], [y1, y2]]